 Above: Abbas Combat Division PMU with 40mm automatic grenade launchers.

-Another fighting force, sometimes identified with the PMU but in reality completely separate, is the Sarayat Al Salam of Moqtada Al Sadr.
-This group grew from the Jaysh Al Mehdi, which fought the Coalition in 2004, but the remnants of which was reborn as Sarayat Al Salam in 2014.
-Sarayat Al Salam operates independently of other paramilitary forces and independently of the Iraqi military and police, but coordinates with them.
-Sarayat Al Salam controls considerable areas, such as the city of Samarra, north of Baghdad.
+Another fighting force, sometimes identified with the PMU but in reality completely separate, is the Saraya Al Salam of Moqtada Al Sadr.
+This group grew from the Jaysh Al Mehdi, which fought the Coalition in 2004, but the remnants of which was reborn as Saraya Al Salam in 2014.
+Saraya Al Salam operates independently of other paramilitary forces and independently of the Iraqi military and police, but coordinates with them.
+Saraya Al Salam controls considerable areas, such as the city of Samarra, north of Baghdad.

 Operating on the principal of trying to achieve best practice within what is practically achievable, we now turn to the future force structure of the Iraqi security forces.